 Our current text alert provider is changing systems and instead of migrating to that we are going to close our account this month in favour of the National system.

-We will send out a final text to all subscribers to advise them that the service has been replaced by the national system in late September.
-There have also been Social Media and radio broadcasts highlighting the transition to the Emergency Mobile Alerting platform.
+There have been Social Media and radio broadcasts highlighting the transition to the Emergency Mobile Alerting platform.

 Alpine Fault so seriously and help people understand how they can be prepared for the disruption to normal life that a severe earthquake will cause.